geoserver/geoserver/doc/en/user/source/community/pgraster/pgraster.rst

    * - Table
      - The name of the metadata table which contains all the references to
    * - File extension
-     - The extension of the raster files to be imported (as an instance *.png).
+     - The extension of the raster files to be imported (such as ``png``).
 It may not be specified when raster tiles have been already manually imported into the database by the user
    * - raster2pgsql import options
      - The raster2pgsql script importing options (as an instance "-t 128x128" for raster tiles of 128x128).
 It may not be specified when raster tiles have been already manually imported into the database by the user
    * - EPSG Code